What does IQ OQ and PQ mean? Why is it Critical in Pharma – A Practical Guide with Real-World Examples

 - Perform consistently under real working conditions (PQ)

-This proof can be on paper or electronic and must include signatures from key departments, such as Validation, Engineering, Maintenance, Calibration, Quality Assurance, etc. This documentation proves to the owners/clients or regulatory agencies that have jurisdiction over that facility that everything meets the required standards.
+This evidence trail can be on paper or electronic and must include signatures from individuals in key departments, such as Validation, Engineering, Maintenance, Calibration, Quality Assurance, etc.

 1) Installation Qualification (IQ)

-- It checks that the equipment, piping, and components are:
+- Checks that the equipment, piping, and components are:

 - Delivered correctly.